Busayoilesanmi/Stellar-Group-Performance-Analysis-/README.md

 •	Providing recommendations based on data-backed insights.

 ### Key Datasets and Methodologies
+#### Datasets Used
-•	Datasets Used: The dataset is a Grocery Store dataset which includes transaction records, customer details, product-related data, revenue, region, cities, and salespersons, etc.
+The dataset is a Grocery Store dataset which includes transaction records, customer details, product-related data, revenue, region, cities, and salespersons, etc.

+#### Methods Used
-•	Methods Used: The analysis utilizes Microsoft Excel tools, such as:
+The analysis utilizes Microsoft Excel tools, such as:

   * Pivot Tables for data summarization.